Julian-Prieto67/Foostable/README.md

 # Foostable
-This is the github for my autonomous Foosball table.
+This is the github repo for my autonomous Foosball table.